OT Itinerary: Two Days In Kodaikanal, 'The Princess Of Hill Stations'

 Enjoy the panoramic view of Kodai Lake from Upper Lake ViewShutterstock

-As the evening filters in make time for relaxation by visiting Upper Lake View.
-It is situated to the south of Kodai Lake and as the sun sets and darkness falls, take a deep breath and enjoy the panoramic view of the lake and valleys.
+As the evening filters in, relax by visiting Upper Lake View to the south of Kodai Lake.
+As the sun sets and darkness falls, take a deep breath and enjoy the panoramic view of the lake and valleys.

-Have a light meal at Whistler Cafe, a 22-minute drive from Upper Lake View; Aby's Cafe (nine minutes away); or Ten Degrees, which is right next to Aby's Cafe, to end your night.
+To end your night, have a light meal at the Whistler Café, a 22-minute drive from Upper Lake View, Aby's Café (nine minutes away), or Ten Degrees, which is right next to Aby's Café.

 Morning